LLRCMS/KLUBAnalysis/README.md

 # KLUBAnalysis

-Repo for the h->hh->bbtautau analysis within the LLR framework
+Repo for the hh->bbtautau analysis within the LLR framework

 ## Instructions for Run2 Legacy Analysis
 ```